Aliases for TCP1 Gene

 The protein encoded by this gene is a molecular chaperone that is a member of the chaperonin containing TCP1 complex (CCT), also known as the TCP1 ring complex (TRiC).
 This complex consists of two identical stacked rings, each containing eight different proteins.
 Unfolded polypeptides enter the central cavity of the complex and are folded in an ATP-dependent manner.
 The complex folds various proteins, including actin and tubulin.
 Alternate transcriptional splice variants of this gene, encoding different isoforms, have been characterized.
 In addition, three pseudogenes that appear to be derived from this gene have been found. [provided by RefSeq, Jun 2010]

 GeneCards Summary for TCP1 Gene

 TCP1 (T-Complex 1) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and HIF1Alpha Pathway.
-GO annotations related to this gene include unfolded protein binding.
+Diseases associated with TCP1 include Dentin Caries and Epididymo-Orchitis.
+Among its related pathways are Organelle biogenesis and maintenance and Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding.
+Gene Ontology (GO) annotations related to this gene include unfolded protein binding.